A lightweight BFT consensus protocol for blockchains: General consensus algorithm framework

-For the liveness property, the change of block proposers is not relevant and we obtain the result directly from Theorem~\ref{theo-general-consensus-liveness}. \end{proof}
+The liveness property follows from Theorem~\ref{theo-general-consensus-liveness}, as the proof only requires an unchanged set of honest validators with weight~$>2/3$ for two consecutive blocks. \end{proof}

-The above theorem shows that the safety guarantee is only slightly weaker if only a small fraction of the block proposers change.
-However, several changes of a small fraction of block proposers over time could amount to almost all block proposers changing.
-The following result shows that as long as the block proposers finalize blocks in between these changes of block proposers, we can improve the safety guarantee above.
+The above theorem shows that the safety guarantee is only slightly weaker if only a small fraction of the validators change.
+However, several changes of a small fraction of validators over time could amount to almost all validators changing.
+The following result shows that as long as the validators finalize blocks in between these changes of validators, we can improve the safety guarantee above.

 \begin{theorem} Let $\alpha \in (0,1/3)$ and $\tau \in (1/3+2 \alpha, 1]$.
-Let $B, B'$ be two blocks in one branch such that $B'$ is the descendant of~$B$ with minimal height such that the chain up to~$B'$ contains $>\tau$~precommits for a descendant of~$B$.
-We assume that between all such pairs of blocks~$B$ and $B'$ in the block tree $<\alpha$~honest proposers in the active set of block proposers change.
-If there are $>4/3-\tau+2 \alpha$~honest block proposers in any active set of block proposers, then two block proposers with decision threshold at least~$\tau$ never decide for conflicting blocks. \end{theorem}
+Let $B, B'$ be two blocks in one branch such that $B'$ is the descendant of~$B$ with minimal height such that the chain up to~$B'$ contains $>\tau$~precommits for~$B$ or a descendant of~$B$.
+We assume that between all such pairs of blocks~$B$ and $B'$ in the block tree $<\alpha$~of the validators obeying the protocol change.
+If any active validator set contains $>4/3-\tau+2 \alpha$~validators obeying the protocol, then two honest validators with decision threshold at least~$\tau$ never decide for conflicting blocks. \end{theorem}

-\begin{proof} As the set of block proposers is changing over time, there can now be blocks at the same height which assume a different set of block proposers.
-For instance, one chain may contain the information regarding a change of block proposers, whereas another chain does not.
-Thus, we now associate a unique active set of block proposers to every block of the block tree, which is determined using the rule given in Definition~\ref{def-unconstrained-change-proposers}.